inspectivejs/server-stopwatch/README.md

-# http-wizard
+# server-stopwatch
-An app for making HTTP requests
+An app for testing API endpoints and benchmarks

+`npm run start`